ibm-cloud-docs/discovery-data/api-use.md

 To use the API, you must construct the URL to use in your requests.

-1. From the {{site.data.keyword.icp4dfull_notm}} web client, go to the details page for the provisioned instance.
+1. From the {{site.data.keyword.icp4dfull_notm}} web client main menu, expand **Services**, and then click **Instances**.
+1. Find your instance, and then click it to open its summary page.
-1. Copy the URL from the *Access information* section of the page.
+1. Scroll to the *Access information* section of the page, and then copy the URL.
 You will specify this value as the `{url}`.

-    You might want to copy the bearer token also.
+1. Copy the bearer token also.
 You will need to pass the token when you make an API call.
 1. From the launched application instance, go to the **Integrate and Deploy** > **API Information** page.
 1. Copy the project ID.
 You will specify this value as the `{project_id}`.
 1. Construct a request URL by using the IDs you copied.